 The compressor is the heart of the cooling cycle.
 The cycle begins when the compressor draws in cool, low-pressure refrigerant gas from the indoors.
 The motor-driven compressor’s sole function is to "squeeze" the refrigerant, raising its temperature and pressure so that it exits the compressor as a hot, high-pressure gas.

-The compressor pushes the hot gas to the finned condenser coil in the outdoor side of the air conditioner where fans blow cool outside air over the coil and through the fins, extracting the heat from the refrigerant and transferring it to the outside air.
+The compressor pushes hot gas toward the finned condenser coil on the outside of the air conditioner, where fans blow cool outside air over the coil and through the fins, extracting heat from the refrigerant and transferring it to the air conditioner's outside air.

-When enough heat has been extracted from the refrigerant, it condenses into a warm liquid that passes under high pressure to an expansion valve that turns the refrigerant into a cool, low-pressure liquid.
-The refrigerant goes from the expansion valve to the finned evaporator coil located in the indoor or room side of the air conditioner unit.
+When sufficient heat has been removed from the refrigerant, it condenses into a warm liquid that flows under high pressure to an expansion valve that converts the refrigerant to a cold liquid at low pressure.
+The refrigerant flows from the expansion valve to the finned evaporator coil, which is located on the inside or room side of the air conditioner.

-When the refrigerant enters the evaporator coil where the pressure is much lower, it is chemically compelled to evaporate into a gas.
-This process requires heat, which comes from the room's warm air being blown over the evaporator coil by another fan.
-As room heat is transferred to the evaporating refrigerant, the room's air grows cooler.
-The refrigerant, now back to a cool, low-pressure gas, is drawn back into the compressor to continue the cycle.
+As the refrigerant enters the evaporator coil, where the pressure is much lower, it is chemically forced to vaporize into a gas.
+This process requires heat, which comes from warm room air being blown over the evaporator coil by another fan.
+As the heat in the room is transferred to the evaporating refrigerant, the air in the room cools down.
+The refrigerant, now again a cold, low-pressure gas, returns to the compressor to continue the cycle.

 There are several ways to compress gas and many different types of compressors have been invented over the years to do this.
 Their ingenious designs allow for a method of pressurizing atmospheric air, and there are three common ways to do this.
 The three most common air compressors are reciprocating, screw, and centrifugal.